HANWAG_Logo_small_Box_rgb

 • When you’re done, you can always polish them up with a cloth.
 This is particularly effective with full-grain leather.

-Care for leather hiking boots with HANWAG Shoe Wax
+Leather care with HANWAG Shoe Wax

 Leather care product made of beeswax, carnauba wax and lanolin.
 Nourishes and waterproofs leather.
 Only changes appearance slightly.